Diwali: Dates

-The five-day celebration is observed every year sometime from the second half of October to the first half of November coinciding with a new moon (amāvasyā) as per the Hindu lunisolar calendar.
+The five-day celebration is observed every year sometime between the second half of October to the first half of November coinciding with a new moon (amāvasyā) as per the Hindu lunisolar calendar.

 The festivities begin two days before amāvasyā, on Dhanteras, and extend two days after, until the second (or 17th) day of the month of Kartik.
 (According to Indologist Constance Jones, this night ends the lunar month of Ashwin and starts the month of Kartik – but see this note (Note: Historical records appear inconsistent about the name of the lunar month in which Diwali is observed.
 One of the earliest reports on this variation was by Wilson in 1847.
 He explained that though the actual Hindu festival day is the same, it is identified differently in regional calendars because there are two traditions in the Hindu calendar.
 One tradition starts a new month from the new moon, while the other starts it from the full moon.) and Amanta and Purnima systems.)
 The darkest night is the apex of the celebration.

-The festival climax is on the third day and is called the main Diwali.
+The festival climax is on the third day, which is called the main Diwali.
 It is an official holiday in a dozen countries, while the other festive days are regionally observed as either public or optional restricted holidays in India.
-In Nepal, it is also a multiday festival, although the days and rituals are named differently, with the climax being called the Tihar festival by Hindus and Swanti festival by Buddhists.
+In Nepal, it is also a multiday festival, although the days and rituals are named differently, with the climax being called the Tihar festival by Hindus and the Swanti festival by Buddhists.

 History

-The five-day long festival originated in the Indian subcontinent and is likely a fusion of harvest festivals in ancient India.
+The five-day festival originated in the Indian subcontinent and is likely a fusion of harvest festivals in ancient India.
 It is mentioned in early Sanskrit texts, such as the Padma Purana and the Skanda Purana, both of which were composed between the 7th and 10th centuries.
-The diyas (lamps) are mentioned in Skanda Kishore Purana as symbolising parts of the sun, describing it as the cosmic giver of light and energy to all life and which seasonally transitions in the Hindu calendar month of Kartik.
+The diyas (lamps) are mentioned in Skanda Kishore Purana as symbolising parts of the sun, which is described as the cosmic giver of light and energy to all life and which seasonally undergoes a transitions in the Hindu calendar month of Kartik.

-Emperor Harsha refers to Deepavali, in the 7th-century Sanskrit play Nagananda, as Dīpapratipadotsava (dīpa = light, pratipadā = first day, utsava = festival), where lamps were lit and newly engaged brides and grooms received gifts.
-Rajasekhara referred to Deepavali as Dipamalika in his 9th-century Kavyamimamsa, wherein he mentions the tradition of homes being whitewashed and oil lamps decorated homes, streets, and markets in the night.
+Emperor Harsha refers to Deepavali in the 7th-century Sanskrit play Nagananda as Dīpapratipadotsava (dīpa = light, pratipadā = first day, utsava = festival), where lamps were lit and newly engaged brides and grooms received gifts.
+Rajasekhara referred to Deepavali as Dipamalika in his 9th-century Kavyamimamsa, wherein he mentions the tradition of whitewashing and decorating homes, streets, and markets with oil lamps at night.